-The Prospect is a 3,000 square foot rental housing project in Central Tacoma, designed, developed, and built by WC STUDIO.
-Located in a neighborhood with a mix of single-family homes, apartment buildings, and the eclectic establishments of the Sixth Avenue business district, The Prospect endeavors to set a new standard for urban livability and offers a fresh take on the four-plex.
+Located in a Central Tacoma neighborhood with a mix of single-family homes, apartment buildings, and the eclectic establishments of the Sixth Avenue Business District, the Prospect endeavors to set a new standard for urban livability and offers a fresh take on the four-plex.

 The project features a pair of modern residential duplexes with a landscaped courtyard in between.
-Each building contains a ground floor studio/workspace and a two-bedroom dwelling unit above a ground floor studio/workspace, with a landscaped courtyard in between.
-The Prospect provides a superior quality rental product via thoughtfully planned layouts, elegant interiors crafted from simple materials, and living-level access to outdoor amenity space.
+Each building contains a ground floor studio/workspace and a two-bedroom dwelling unit above, totaling four dwelling units in about 3,000 square feet of living space.
+The Prospect provides superior quality in rental housing via thoughtfully planned layouts, elegant interiors crafted from simple materials, and living-level access to outdoor amenity space.

 Although we have come to call this project The Prospect, it is actually to prospect (the verb) that inspired our diagonal pattern.
 Divining rods, a tool for prospecting, supposedly rotate to cross when sub-surface minerals are present.
 Regardless of the questionable science behind divining rods, it is accurate to say that bringing this project from concept to completion involved considerable exploration and discovery.